 Set up the space

 I turn on some music that makes me feel good (I love making a New Moon playlists for myself, or going with an artist I’m feeling in the moment).
 I’ll light some candles and turn on my salt lamp for low-lit ambiance and prepare my drink or food.
 I’ll gather my notebook, a crystal or two I’m working with, and my tarot cards.

 Freshen and settle in

-Burn palo santo and/or pop some essential oils into the diffuser.
-Then I wash my hands and sit down on the couch with my coziest blanket on my lap and a large glass of water or some tea nearby.
+Burn rosemary, mugwort, palo santo, or your favorite herb to cleanse the space and/or pop some essential oils into the diffuser.
+I like to wash my hands and sit down on the couch with my coziest blanket on my lap and a large glass of water or some tea nearby.

 I close my eyes and breathe.
 I like to focus on my breath for at least 10 counts, letting my thoughts come and go and just sit with myself.
 I start to envision the dark sky and how I might like to grow incrementally with the moon over the next month.

 How am I feeling right now?
 What feels exciting for me at this time?
 What feels blocked for me?
 What is the thing I’m most yearning for at this moment?
 What do I need most at this phase in my life?
 What would I like to call in?
 What should I cultivate or start in this moon cycle?
 What will be my guiding theme this cycle?

 I journal my responses to these questions.
 Writing, especially with pen and paper is magic on it’s own.
 It helps our brains process differently.